christinatan1/spotifyapp/README.md

 **Optional Nice-to-have Stories**

-* User can like and comment on other users' posts
+* User can like other users' posts
-* User can recieve notifications when their post is like or commented on
+* User can comment on other users' posts
 * User can play a song from a post directly in the app
-* User can see list of followers
-* User can see list of following
+* User can see list of followers and following
 * User can start a group music session and listen to music simultaneously with their friends
 * User picks a song that plays to vistors on their profile
-* User can explore map and find users from around the world and visit their profile
 * User can choose song lyrics from a song and post them (using the Genuis API)
+* Algorithm that calculates compatibility score when user clicks on another user's profile

 ### 2. Screen Archetypes